chemprop/chemprop/docs/source/tutorial/cli/train.rst

 Molecule-Level 2D Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Chemprop provides several molecule featurizers that automatically calculates molecular features and uses them as extra datapoint descriptors.
+Chemprop provides several molecule featurizers that automatically calculate molecular features and uses them as extra datapoint descriptors.
 These are specified using :code:`--features-generators` followed by one or more of the following:

 * :code:`morgan_binary` binary Morgan fingerprints, radius 2 and 2048 bits.
 * :code:`morgan_count` count-based Morgan, radius 2 and 2048 bits.